armando555/flask-fab-template/README.md

 ## Authors:
 - Armando Rios (armandosebas4@gmail.com)

+## NOTES IMPORTANT RESPECT ABOUT DB INIT
+The db init is using a email admin that is declarated in the config file.
+So, is very important that when you use flask fab create-admin command you have to change the admin email from de config file.
 ## Coding rules
 - Do not create more than one class per file, unless it is really needed.
 - Follow PEP 8 https://www.python.org/dev/peps/pep-0008/ (install a code linter and an autoformater like pylance)